shadoowC1/Crypto-Assistant-Bot/README.md

 3 - make sure you have python3 and flask frameworkd installed .
 4 - Bot will not work in a group if it is not admin .
 5 - Bot initially works with predifined commands , you can change that to your needs in getDataCommand and getreplyMarkupCommand files .
-6 - This version is Stable but  subject to updates as needed
+6 - This version is Stable but  subject to Continious updates .